Disordered complex networks: energy optimal lattices and persistent homology: SINR in extremal parameter regimes

 Combined with \eqref{eq:leadorder} and \eqref{eq:quadexp}, this implies that, to the leading order in $\s$ we have

 At this point, we recall the Epstein Zeta function of the lattice $\La$ (at the parameter $s$) as

 see, e.g., (\cite{titchmarsh1986theory,terras2012harmonic}).
-Using the Epstein Zeta function, we can express the leading order behaviour of the log coverage function as
+Using the Epstein Zeta function, we can express the leading order behaviour of the log coverage function near a base station as

-We now focus on the situation where, for a given location of the nearest base station, we are interested in the behaviour of the coverage function as the locations of the other base stations, the fading fluctuates randomly.
+We now focus on the situation where, for a given location of the nearest base station, we are interested in the behaviour of the coverage function near a base station as the locations of the other base stations and the fading fluctuates randomly.
 In other words, we fix the \textit{signal}, and investigate the statistical effects of the \textit{interference} on the coverage probability.
-From the analysis presented above, it is clear that for a given location of the nearest base station $\xi_\ze$ and small $\s$, the coverage function $\c(\Phi)$ (equivalently, its logarithm) is maximised when $\e_\La(d\b)$ is minimised.
+From the analysis presented above, it is clear that for a given location of the nearest base station $\xi_\ze$ and small $\s$, the coverage function near a base station $\c_0(\Phi)$ (equivalently, its logarithm) is maximised when $\e_\La(d\b)$ is minimised.
 This is the famous problem of finding the minimizing lattice for the Epstein Zeta function (\cite{SS}).

 To make further analysis, we focus on the natural setting of the perturbations $\{\xi_\la\}_{\la \in \La}$ being $d$-dimensional standard Gaussians.
 It may be noted that, if $\xi_\la$ is a $d$-dimensional standard Gaussian, then $\eta_\la:=\langle \omega_\la, \xi_\la \rangle$ is a 1-dimensional Gaussian with mean 0 and variance $1$.
 As a result, it may be deduced that the random sum is in fact a 1-dimensional Gaussian with mean 0 and variance $\e_\La(2d\b + 2)$.